neighbor-ryan/neighbor-ryan.github.io/ebikes.md

 Each is useful in different contexts, and together they cost less than half [the $40k average new car in the US](#cost) (see below for [starter packs in the $2k-$4k range](#starter-packs), or 1/20th to 1/10th the avg new car price).

-I'll probably end up with 1 or 2 more, and the ability to take people+cargo on rides that would otherwise require an SUV (which would still be worse in various ways, and cost even more).
+I'll probably end up with 1 or 2 more.
+I want the ability to take people+cargo on rides that would otherwise require an SUV (and which would still be worse in various ways, and cost even more).

 ## Revelations <a id="revelations"></a>
 E-biking has brought a string of revelations about my city, cities in general, mobility as a fundamental human need and right, [turbulent flows][cgp-grey-traffic], and more.
 Here are some things that have struck me in learning to get around by (e)bike: